 Fall panicum (Panicum dichotomiflorum) is the most important annual grass weed in Florida sugarcane.
 It primarily emerges between September and May, but seed germination can occur almost year-round in the sugarcane production region of Florida.
 This period coincides with planting, harvesting, and early-season growth and development of sugarcane.

 Fall panicum is a small-seeded grass.
 Seedlings have hairs on the lower surface of the leaf blades (Figure 16) that disappear with maturity.
-The growth habit of fall panicum can range from erect to sprawling with formation of large, loose tufts depending on competition (Odero et al. 2014).
+The growth habit of fall panicum can range from erect to sprawling with formation of large, loose tufts depending on competition (Odero and Sellers 2022).
 Fall panicum has a waxy-looking stem that is bent and without rooting at the nodes.
-It typically reaches a height of 1.5–4 feet, but it has also been reported to reach heights of more than 7 feet (Odero et al. 2014).
+It typically reaches a height of 1.5–4 feet, but it has also been reported to reach heights of more than 7 feet (Odero and Sellers 2022).
 The leaf sheath and blades are smooth; however, some hairy biotypes associated with Florida sugarcane exist (Figure 17).
 The species is sensitive to shading (Vengris and Damon, Jr. 1976) and is usually not found in sugarcane once canopy closure occurs.

 Spiny amaranth (Amaranthus spinosus) is the most prevalent pigweed in Florida sugarcane.
 Other common species include smooth pigweed (A. hybridus) and livid amaranth (A. lividus).
 Pigweeds are summer annuals with well-developed pinkish or reddish shallow taproots.
 They are commonly found year-round in the sugarcane production region of Florida.
 Spiny amaranth and smooth pigweed are both erect and branched, reaching up to 8 feet in height, while livid amaranth is prostrate with ascending or erect stems up to 3 feet long (Figure 25).
 Smooth pigweed is densely hairy with short hair on the upper stem region, while spiny amaranth has a pair of sharp, stiff spines at the base of most leaves (Figure 26).
 They reproduce by seed and are very competitive with young sugarcane.
 They have an aggressive growth habit even under dry conditions associated with the early sugarcane growing season in Florida.
 Pigweeds are small-seeded plants.